Modelling Lateral Spread in Wire Flat Rolling: Mathematical model

 and replacing stress components from~\eqref{eq:lead_normal} and~\eqref{eq:hydrostatic}.
 As described by equation~\eqref{eq:Fin/out_lead}, the force at point A is necessary for solving the ODE~\eqref{eq:stress_ode}.
 However, it is assumed that force (and as a result pressure) at point A is the same as that at the roll-gap entrance.
 This assumption will be justified in the following section using FE data, which shows a pressure drop following the large peak at the entrance.
 The exit point in the model is the same as the roll-gap exit, therefore, $F_{\mathrm{out}}$ determines the pressure at the exit.
 If there is no exit tension, then $\sigma_{xx}^{(0)}$ becomes zero at the exit.
 Otherwise, the value of $\sigma_{xx}^{(0)}$ at the exit depends on the final width.
 In such a case, $b$ at the exit must be estimated and iteratively refined to align with the width determined from~\eqref{eq:ode_b_vw} or~\eqref{eq:ode_b_u}.

 The solution for $p^{(0)}$ is chosen to satisfy the forward and backward tension conditions, which are taken to be zero for the results presented below.
 Therefore, $p^{(0)}$ is solved by integrating equation~\eqref{eq:stress_ode} forward from the entrance with positive sign of friction, and integrating equation~\eqref{eq:stress_ode} backwards from the exit with positive sign of friction, using the \Matlab\ ODE solver \texttt{ode45} \citep{MATLAB:R2024a_u1}.
-This is the same solution as the slab method and the two curves thus produced are referred to as the pressure hill and the intersection determines the location of the neutral point.
+This is the same solution as the slab method, and the two curves thus produced are referred to as the pressure hill, and the intersection determines the location of the neutral point.

 After solving for stresses, $b(x)$ and consequently the lateral spread, $W_t$, is determined by integrating either equation \eqref{eq:ode_b_vw} or \eqref{eq:ode_b_u} from point A to the exit.
-The integration is performed using the \Matlab\ ODE solver \texttt{ode45}, with the initial condition $b(x=A)=1$, which is consistent with the chosen non-dimensionalisation.
-As detailed in the intoruction, the area of the rectangular cross-section is assumed to be equal to that of the actual wire in the roll gap.
-As a result, the lateral spread is determined by equating the cross-sectional area of the real shape to that of the rectangle.
-Therefore

-where $\hat W_c$ is the width in contact with the roll, and the bulged edges are assumed to form a half-circle.
-With this, the lateral spread, $\hat W_t$, is found as
+The integration is performed using the \Matlab\ ODE solver \texttt{ode45}, with the initial condition $b(0)=\nbA$.
+For the rolling of a cylindrical wire, we assume $\nbA = \nhA = 1$, as stated in section~\ref{sec:cylindrical} and further justified in \ref{app:rectangular}, and consistent with the non-dimensionalisation.
+Nevertheless, retaining $\nbA$ explicitly in the governing equations allows the same model to be applied to subsequent roll stands, where the initial cross-section is no longer circular but approximately rectangular with bulged edges.
+In such cases, location $A$ corresponds to the roll-gap entrance.
+As detailed in the introduction and shown in figure~\ref{fig:widthschematics}, the area of the rectangular cross-section is assumed to be equal to that of the actual wire in the roll gap.
+As a result, the lateral spread is determined by equating the cross-sectional area of the real shape to that of the rectangle, with $\hat W_c$ the width in contact with the roll and $\hat W_t$ the total lateral spread then given by~\eqref{eq:w_contact} and~\eqref{eq:w} respectively.

-The total computation time varies depending on the tension at the exit, yet in the order of seconds.
-For zero tension solving stresses and lateral spread take less than a second.
+Recall that $\hat{b}$ in equations~\eqref{eq:w_contact} and~\eqref{eq:w} is defined as $\hat{b} = \hA b$, where $b$ is determined independently of the material type.
+As a result, both $W_c$ and $W_t$ do not depend on the wire material.
+The total computation time varies depending on the tension at the exit, and is at most in the order of seconds on a standard laptop.
+For zero tension, solving stresses and lateral spread takes $0.1$ seconds on a single core of a 2019 Intel i7-8665U laptop CPU.